 We started printing catalogs by hand-mimeographing pages, then offset printed newsprint, graduated to almost full color and since 1999 we've been on the world wide web.
 In 2002 we stopped printing the no-longer-affordable paper catalogue, saving scores of trees and hundreds of thousands of dollars in printing, mailing lists and postage.
 Some might say it's well overdue, but a small few still don't like the use of this fast-paced technology.
-We are in many ways a couple of Luddites; Clay still types custom printing orders and invoices on funky old manual typewriters he bought at garage sales.
-(In 2005, he finally got his first real computer and can now efficiently do custom printing orders for you by email.)
-But we also understand the enormous waste of resources printing hundreds of thousands of catalogs can be.
+We are in many ways a couple of Luddites; Clay still types address labels and invoices on a funky old office style manual typewriter he bought at a flea market.
+(In 2005, he finally got his first real computer and can now efficiently do custom printing orders for you by email, from anywhere there's a wi-fi connection, at work, home and on the road.)
+But we also understand the enormous waste of resources printing hundreds of thousands of catalogs was.
 So here we are on the web, we hope you enjoy our site, if you want to know more about us read on, or explore.

 After all these years, the day-to-day operations of this business can be somewhat boring.
 How many creative ways can we figure out to say the same message, pay the bills, fill the orders, meet deadlines, and do the paperwork?
 What keeps us going is you, our customers, not people who just buy from us, but people who are actively working to create justice in the world.
 It can feel lonely out there, we're here to tell you, there is a mass movement for social change.
 Each seemingly small action is multiplied many-fold by others organizing around the world.